Hirving Lozano: Senior

 On 4 June 2018, Lozano was named in Mexico's 23-man squad for the World Cup.
 On 17 June, he scored the lone goal, thanks to an assist by Javier Hernández, in the opening group match win over defending champions Germany, where he was subsequently named FIFA's Man of the Match.
 In Mexico's second match against South Korea, Lozano provided the assist to Javier Hernández in scoring the second goal in their 2–1 win.
-Lozano also started in the final group fixture against Sweden, and in the round-of-16 match against Brazil.
+Lozano also started in the final group fixture against Sweden, and in the round of 16 loss against Brazil.

 Lozano was included in coach Gerardo Martino's preliminary squad for the 2019 CONCACAF Gold Cup, however he was subsequently ruled out of the tournament after having not fully recovered from a knee injury suffered while playing with PSV.

 On 10 July 2021, Lozano suffered an injury to the head when he crashed into Trinidad and Tobago goalkeeper, Marvin Phillip who kneed Lozano on the head which also caused Lozano to have an eye gash and a neck injury and had to wear a cervical collar on the way to the hospital.
 It was confirmed that Lozano would miss out the rest of the 2021 Gold Cup and would miss out around 4–6 weeks.

 On 14 November 2022, Lozano was named in Mexico's 26-man squad for the World Cup.
+He appeared in all matches as a starter, where Mexico had a group-stage exit, their first since 1978.

+On 24 March 2024, after suffering a defeat against the United States in the CONCACAF Nations League final, Lozano harshly criticized the team's performance.
+Since then, Lozano has been absent from the national team squad.

+In February 2025, Lozano was included in Javier Aguirre's preliminary roster for that year's Nations League Finals, but did not make the final list due to an injury he picked up while on club duty.
+He was subsequently not included in the final roster for the Gold Cup as a result of a left hamstring injury.